 - If you intend to have a paid membership community, offer free access until things get moving.
 Make it very clear that this will happen, however, or you’ll have some very angry members on your hands.

 - Allow people with free access to earn paid access or additional features for a designated period of time.
-For example, have a draw for a one month paid membership from those who have made 10 or more posts in your free area, or special contests for those who share your content on social media, post the most reviews, etc.
+For example, have a draw for a one month paid membership from those who have made 10 or more posts in your free area, or special contests for those who share your content on social media, post the most reviews, and so on.

 Have you launched any community features on your WordPress website/blog?
 Please tell us about it in the comments below.